adampaseltiner/School_District_Analysis/README.md

 ![Thomas_after](https://user-images.githubusercontent.com/82347825/118383421-6d335000-b5cb-11eb-8386-27fc6571b7aa.png)

-- Changing the 9th graders scores moved Thomas High School out of the top 5 in Percentage Overall Passing to one of the lowest.
+- Changing the ninth-grade scores moved Thomas High School out of the top 5 in Percentage Overall Passing to one of the lowest.
 However, once those scores were omitted from the calculation, Thomas High School remained one of the top performing high schools.

 ![Top5PostOmission](https://user-images.githubusercontent.com/82347825/118384105-79baa700-b5d1-11eb-865b-8e0c6141aca1.png)